Tips for Teachers

 How can I make the most of the day?

 Afterwards, the children can craft and draft their poems.
 Perhaps they can write more poems based on some of the poet’s poems.
-Make displays of the poems – publish them in Young Writer Magazine or on the Poetryzone website.
+Make displays of the poems –.
 Why not ask the class to write to the poet?
 Most poets are more than happy to reply with a generic response to the class.

 Should I make this part of the school calendar?